Whole Lotta Red: Release and promotion

-On April 14, 2020, Carti began teasing the single "@ Meh" by sharing its cover art on Twitter, with the track officially released two days later on April 16 as the anticipated lead single for Whole Lotta Red.
+Carti began teasing Whole Lotta Red in late 2018, when he performed unreleased songs during his Neon Tour.
+In July 2019, Carti continued teasing the album at a Milwaukee show, stating it would be released within 60 days without features.
+In October 2019, Carti posted Instagram photos captioned "him <3 red incoming" and "<48hours! locked in".
+On April 14, 2020, Carti teased the single "@ Meh" by sharing its cover art on Twitter, releasing the track two days later as the lead single for Whole Lotta Red.
 The song, featuring Carti's signature "baby voice", achieved commercial success, peaking at number 35 on the US Billboard Hot 100.
-Alongside the single's release, its music video, co-directed by Carti and Nick Walker, debuted the same day.

-Following a period of social media inactivity, Carti returned on November 23, 2020, posting blurry photos of himself and announcing that Whole Lotta Red had been submitted to his label.
-In the lead-up to the album's release, Carti heightened anticipation by teasing collaborations with artists including Kanye West, Kid Cudi, Travis Scott, and Future, while also hinting at potential features from Post Malone and Pharrell Williams.
-Media personality DJ Akademiks tweeted that Whole Lotta Red was set to release on Christmas Day and would be executively produced by Kanye West, claiming he "nearly sold his soul" for the information.
-On December 21, 2020, Carti officially unveiled the album's cover art, release date, and pre-order details for merchandise.
-Whole Lotta Red was released on December 25, 2020.
+On the same day, a music video for "@ Meh", co-directed by Carti and Nick Walker, was released.
+On November 23, 2020, Carti announced that Whole Lotta Red had been submitted to his label.
+On November 30, musician Mario Judah announced on Instagram that he would release his own version of Whole Lotta Red due to Carti's delays, which he did on December 11.
+Before the album's release, Carti teased collaborations with Kanye West, Kid Cudi, Travis Scott, and Future, and suggested possible features from Post Malone and Pharrell Williams.
+Media personality DJ Akademiks announced that Whole Lotta Red would be released on Christmas Day with West as executive producer, stating he "nearly sold his soul" for the information.
+On December 21, Carti announced the album's cover art and release date.

+The cover, designed by Art Dealer, pays homage to the late 1970s punk fanzine Slash, which featured David Vanian of the Damned on its cover.
+The cover's left side, beside the parental advisory label, reads "Volume One Number One Of Red" and "The Wonderful World of Red/Mayday Issue 12/25", referencing a fictional magazine from Carti's Opium imprint.
+Journalists highlighted that the album's imagery and merchandise designs draw from heavy metal aesthetics.
+After several leaks, Whole Lotta Red was released on December 25.
 On the same day, the music video for the track "M3tamorphosis", featuring Kid Cudi, was released, directed by Nico Ballesteros.

-After the release of Whole Lotta Red, Carti explained that his approach to Whole Lotta Red reflected what he called a "punk monk" mindset—a disciplined, almost spiritual devotion to recording.
-He said that he envisioned the songs as being performed live, tailoring their energy for concerts and mosh-pit-style audiences.
-Fashion designer Matthew Williams of Givenchy was credited as an additional executive producer on the project, illustrating Carti's continued blending of fashion and music.
-On April 2, 2021, Carti released the music video for "Sky", the nineteenth track from Whole Lotta Red.
-Directed by Nick Walker and produced by Chad Tennies and Rachel Walden, the video features Carti and his crew causing chaos in a grocery store, knocking over shelves, spilling products, and riding carts, with a distinctive green-tinted aesthetic and faux security camera footage.
-The video, which includes a cameo from a fellow Opium signee, Destroy Lonely, reflects the album's punk-inspired aesthetic and has garnered over 100 million views on YouTube as of April 2025.
-To support the album, Carti embarked on the King Vamp Tour, originally titled the Narcissist Tour, during the fall of 2021, performing across various cities in North America.
+On December 27, Carti posted on Twitter asking fans which songs they wanted on a planned deluxe edition of the album.
+Despite the announcement, no deluxe edition was ever released.
+On January 20, 2021, Carti performed "Slay3r" on The Tonight Show Starring Jimmy Fallon.
+On April 2, the music video for "Sky" was released.
+Directed by Nick Walker, the video depicts Carti and his crew causing chaos in a grocery store, with a green-tinted aesthetic and faux security camera footage.
+The video, featuring a cameo from Opium signee Destroy Lonely, had garnered over 100 million YouTube views by April 2025.
+Between October 14 and December 23, 2021, Carti embarked on the King Vamp Tour, originally titled the Narcissist Tour, performing across various cities in North America.
+On October 13, 2025, Carti teased six different vinyl designs ahead of the album's fifth-year anniversary.